Francisco J. Monaldi

 Office Phone: (713) 348-2476

-Francisco J. Monaldi, Ph.D., is the fellow in Latin American energy policy at the Center for Energy Studies and the Center for the United States and Mexico, the director of the Latin America Energy Program, and a lecturer in energy economics at Rice University.
-He is also the founding director and a professor at the Center for Energy and the Environment at IESA in Venezuela.
-In addition, he is a visiting professor at the School of Government at the Tecnológico de Monterrey in Mexico.
+Francisco J. Monaldi, Ph.D., is the fellow in Latin American energy policy and the director of the Latin America Energy Program at the Center for Energy Studies at Rice University’s Baker Institute for Public Policy, a fellow at the Center for the United States and Mexico, and a lecturer in energy economics at Rice University.
+He is also the founding director and a professor at the Center for Energy and the Environment at IESA in Venezuela, and a visiting professor at the School of Government at the Tecnológico de Monterrey in México.

-From 2017-2018, Monaldi was a nonresident fellow at the Center on Global Energy Policy at Columbia University.
-From 2013-2016 he was a visiting professor of energy policy at the Harvard Kennedy School of Government, an associate of the Geopolitics of Energy Project, and the Roy Family Fellow at the Environment and Natural Resources Program at the Belfer Center for Science and International Affairs.
-From 2012 to 2013, he was the Robert F. Kennedy Visiting Professor in Latin American Studies at Harvard University.
-Between 2013 and 2014, he was an adjunct professor of international energy policy at the Fletcher School of Law and Diplomacy at Tufts University.
-From 2008 to 2009, he was a visiting professor of political economy at Stanford University and a national fellow at the Hoover Institution.
-He has been a visiting lecturer at the Graduate Institute in Geneva, the Universidad de los Andes in Bogotá and the Universidad ESAN in Lima.
-Between 2002 and 2012, Monaldi was an associate professor of political economy at Universidad Católica Andrés Bello in Caracas.
+Monaldi was previously a nonresident fellow at the Center on Global Energy Policy at Columbia University (2017-2019); a visiting professor of energy policy at the Harvard Kennedy School of Government (2012-2015); an associate of the Geopolitics of Energy Project and the Roy Family Fellow of the Environment and Natural Resources Program at the Belfer Center for Science and International Affairs (2013-2016); the Robert F. Kennedy Visiting Professor in Latin American Studies at Harvard University (2012-2013); an adjunct professor of international energy policy at the Fletcher School of Law and Diplomacy at Tufts University (2013-2014); a visiting professor of political economy at Stanford University (2009); and a national fellow at the Hoover Institution (2008-2009).
+He has been a visiting lecturer at the Graduate Institute in Geneva, the Universidad de los Andes in Bogotá, and the Universidad ESAN in Lima.
+Between 2002 and 2012, he was a lecturer in political economy at Universidad Católica Andrés Bello in Caracas.

 Monaldi is a leading scholar on the politics and economics of the oil industry and oil wealth management in Latin America and developing countries.
-He has consulted with numerous international institutions, governments and companies, including The World Bank, International Monetary Fund, Inter-American Development Bank, CAF Development Bank of Latin America, Saudi Aramco, PDVSA, Shell, Chevron, Total, Equinor, IHS, Wood Mackenzie, the governments of Saudi Arabia, Mexico, Venezuela, Kazakhstan, and Albania, Natural Resource Governance Institute, Stanford Program on Energy and Sustainable Development, Harvard Center for International Development, Eurasia Group and Medley Global Advisors.
+He has consulted with numerous international institutions, governments and companies, including The World Bank, International Monetary Fund, Inter-American Development Bank, CAF Development Bank of Latin America, Saudi Aramco, PDVSA, Pemex, Shell, Chevron, Total, Equinor, the governments of Saudi Arabia, Mexico, Venezuela, Kazakhstan, and Albania, Natural Resource Governance Institute, Stanford Program on Energy and Sustainable Development, Harvard Center for International Development, IHS Markit, Wood Mackenzie, Eurasia Group and Medley Global Advisors.

 He holds a Ph.D. in political science (political economy) from Stanford University, an M.A. in international and development economics from Yale University and a B.A. in economics from Universidad Católica Andrés Bello.